Wang-RJ/speciation_on_trees/README.txt

 three species complex and you have branch lengths and counts of the number of shared/unique incompatibilities (in at least two species pairs).

-This implementation was originally written in Python 2.7 Requires NumPy (http://www.numpy.org/) for scientific computing and SciPy (http://www.scipy.org/) for its implementation of Broyden-Fletcher-Goldfarb- Shanno (BFGS) algorithm.
+This implementation was originally written in Python 2.7 and requires NumPy (http://www.numpy.org/) for scientific computing and SciPy (http://www.scipy.org/) for its implementation of the Broyden-Fletcher- Goldfarb-Shanno (BFGS) algorithm.

 <evcEqsEPL.py> contains definitions for expectations, variances, covariances as
 well as likelihood functions for different models and wrapper functions for